 This chapter sketches the state of the art in argumentation-based agent communication.
-We will do this not by describing all the relevant work in detail, but by identifying what we consider to be the main issues in building systems that communicate in this way, and briefly describing how our work has addressed them.
+We will do this not by describing all the relevant work in detail, but by identifying what we consider to be the main issues, for chance discovery and management domains, in building systems that communicate in this way by briefly describing how our work has addressed them.